-When files are uploaded to Filestage the system transcodes the files so that they can be viewed on all platforms from desktop to mobile devices.
+When files are uploaded to Filestage the system transcodes them so they can be viewed on all platforms, from desktop to mobile devices.

 How to ensure the best video quality in Filestage?